jamesplease/router-comparison/README.md

 # router-comparison

-A comparison of Router implementations.
+Wtf even are routers?
+This repository is an effort to answer that question.

 ### About

-Routers on the client play a major part in modern web apps.
-For many apps, the core logic of where the user is in the application is encoded in the router.
+Routers are playing an increasingly more important role in client side apps.
+For many apps, the application's response to a user moving through the app is dictated by the router.
+That is a huge responsibility!

-However, each popular library has its own implementation that differs from the others.
-I made this chart to compare them.
+But I have found that no two routers are the same.
+Some are even drastically different from others.
+I made this chart to compare some of the features of the most popular routers.

+### Why

+Nested routers are used in virtually every client side application these days.
+However, Backbone, my preferred library, does not have a nested router.
+In fact, you can't even build one off of Backbone's router, because of the way the code is structured (I'm working to fix this in Backbone v2.0.0).

+I want to build a new router that can be used in Backbone apps, and I want it to be great.
+By looking at every existing router, I can pluck the features I find most useful, and discard the ones that I find unnecessary.

+### Feature Table

 A description of each feature can be found below the table.